 Glassnode ingests raw blockchain data and turns it into metrics.
 These are the ones that genuinely change a decision:

-- Exchange inflow / outflow — how much BTC, ETH, or another asset is moving onto or off exchanges.
-Large inflows can precede selling pressure; sustained outflows suggest coins moving to long-term storage.
+- Exchange inflow / outflow — how much BTC, ETH, or another asset moves to or from addresses attributed to exchanges.
+Large inflows sometimes precede selling pressure; sustained outflows are often read as coins moving to long-term storage.
+Both readings depend on the attribution being right, and address-clustering heuristics misfile addresses often enough that researchers recommend treating their output as a lead rather than evidence (Müller et al., 2026).

-- NUPL (net unrealized profit/loss) — the network’s collective paper gain or loss, a rough read on euphoria versus capitulation.
+- NUPL (net unrealized profit/loss) — unrealized profit minus unrealized loss across the network, equivalent to market cap minus realized cap divided by market cap (Glassnode Docs: NUPL).
+In plain terms, the network’s collective paper gain or loss as a share of its value — a rough read on euphoria versus capitulation.

-- Large-holder behaviour — accumulation and distribution by the biggest wallets, useful as context, not as a copy-trade.
+- Large-holder behaviour — apparent accumulation and distribution by the biggest clustered wallets, useful as context, never as a copy-trade.

 How does Glassnode work?
 The data architecture